 Nupur Hiremath, Environmental Programs Manager, 408-730-7743

-The Draft Climate Action Playbook is now available for public review and comment – see Documents tab.
+The public review for the Draft Climate Action Playbook closed on April 26, 2019 – see Documents tab.

 September 2017 – CAP 2.0 initiative launched